aau-claaudia/hpc/docs/terms-and-conditions.md

     a.
 Only the SDU/K8 provider is permitted for working with data classifications 2 and 3.

     b.
-The AAU/K8 and AAU virtual machine providers are only permitted to be used for data classified as level 0 and 1.
+The AAU/K8 and AAU virtual machine providers are only permitted to be used for data classified as level 1.

 11. On completion the project